Moles and Mole Checks

 If your GP is not sure they will probably refer you to a dermatologist who can then use his/her experience with moles and dermatoscopic examination to decide whether you need a biopsy or excision of the mole.

-For those who have lost and lots of moles, self examination using 2 long mirrors and or digital photography is worthwhile.
+For those who have losts and lots of moles, self examination using 2 long mirrors and or digital photography is worthwhile.
 Sometimes it can be useful to be seen by your GP or dermatologist from time to time to check if any moles are changing.

 |